caspiankeyes/agi-hedge-fund/README.md

 ## **`Overview`**

-**Multi-Agent Debate** is the first experimental open framework that approaches financial markets as complex adaptive systems requiring Multi-Agent cognitive architectures for interpretation.
+**Multi-Agent Debate** is the first experimental open framework that approaches debate consensus and financial markets as complex adaptive systems requiring Multi-Agent cognitive architectures for interpretation.
 Unlike traditional algorithmic trading, Multi-Agent Hedge Fund implements a multi-agent system where each agent embodies a distinct investment philosophy, enabling emergent market understanding through Multi-Agent arbitration and attribution-weighted consensus.

 > *"Markets are efficient precisely to the extent that Multi-Agent cognition can penetrate their complexity."*